fl4p/batmon-ha/README.md

 ## Energy Meters

-Batmon implements energy metering by integrating the power values from the BMS with the trapezoidal rule.
-You can add theses meters to your Home Assistant Energy Dashboard or use them with the HA Helper *Utility Meter*.
+Batmon implements energy metering by computing the integral of power values from the BMS with the trapezoidal rule.
+You can add theses meters to your Home Assistant Energy Dashboard or use them with the HA Helper *Utility Meter*, see [doc/HA Energy Dashboard.md](doc/HA%20Energy%20Dashboard.md).

 * `Total Energy Discharge` Meter: total Energy out of the battery (increasing only, use this for the Energy Dashboard)
 * `Total Energy Charge`: total Energy into the battery (increasing only, use this for the Energy Dashboard)